ieee-vgtc/ieeevis.org/content/info/call-participation/posters.md

 Summaries should include a concise description of the idea, the results or findings, supporting imagery and figures, and a discussion of the implications of the work to the selected domain.
 Full literature searches are not expected, although relevant citations should be included.

+The poster design itself does not need to be submitted with the the summary on the initial submission deadline.
+Instead, authors whose posters are accepted will be asked to submit their poster as a PDF at the camera-ready deadline.
+Authors of accepted papers will also need to bring a physical printed copy of their poster to display at the poster session at the conference.
+(See details below.)

 ### SUBMISSION INSTRUCTIONS